 It is a very auspicious festival for Christians.
 Also called as Resurrection day is celebrated in April in a celebration of Jesus Christ returning from dead.
 Some non-Christians celebrate it as the beginning of spring.
 People wear new clothes and prepare tasty and yummy dishes on this day.
 Easter is celebrated with great zeal at Goa and Kerala.

 Read Also: Famous India Festivals in April Month

 4. Eid-al-Fitr (Ramadan)

 Eid-al-Fitr means ‘festival of breaking the fast’.
 It is one of the biggest and religious festivals of Muslims.
 It is celebrated to mark the end of Ramzan.
-Lucknow, Hyderabad and Delhi celebrate this festival with full enthusiasm and joyfully.
+Lucknow, Hyderabad, and Delhi celebrate this festival with full enthusiasm and joyfully.
 It is also a festival of brotherhood and cultural uniqueness.

 Read Also: Celebrate Eid Doing Ziyarat at Dargah

 It is one of the greatest festivals of Hindu peoples as the birthday of Lord Krishna is celebrated on this day.
-The Krishna temples are decorated beautifully all across the India and thousands of people offers their prayers to the god.
+The Krishna temples are decorated beautifully all across India and thousands of people offer their prayers to the god.
 Mathura and Vrindavan are decorated very beautifully during this time.
-Some festivals like Bake Bihari and ISKON are decorated very beautifully and people come here to celebrate the birthday of Lord Krishna on this day from all over the India.
+Some festivals like Bake Bihari and ISKON are decorated very beautifully and people come here to celebrate the birthday of Lord Krishna on this day from all over India.

 Read Also: Indian Events and Festivals to Enjoy in May